WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/intro.md

 - Compatible with Scarlet/Feather/ESign/GBox

-If you have any issues, requests or ideas please make an issue on GitHub or Discord.
+If you have any issues, requests or ideas please make an issue on [GitHub](https://github.com/WhySooooFurious/Ultimate-Sideloading-Guide) or [Discord](https://discord.gg/wsf).

 ### [How does this method work?](accent://)

 By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate which can be easily bypassed by using this method.

+We have made our own app called "Portal" and it contains all links to ESign, Feather, GBox and Scarlet inside the app itself!

+### Unsupported Methods

+We don't support other guides that use services such as NextDNS as those have limits, and apps will revoke if you pass that limit.

+The madNS Config Profile itself uses NextDNS and is transparent as we could make it.
+It is run for by donators and will keep running for as long as possible.

 ### [Before we start](accent://)